-- Chapter Quizzes (9 total chapters with guizzes) - Shared Written Assignments (9 total, one per chapter) - Literature Project (more details in Blackboard) - Music Project (more details in Blackboard) - Art Project (more details in Blackboard) - Theater/Film Project (more details in Blackboard) - Analytical Paper or Creative Project (this is your final; more details in Blackboard)
+- Chapter Quizzes (9 total chapters with guizzes) - Shared Written Assignments (9 total, one per chapter) - Literature Project (more details in Blackboard) - Music Project (more details in Blackboard) - Art Project (more details in Blackboard) - Theater/Film Project (more details in Blackboard) - Final Creative Project (this is your final; more details in Blackboard)

 All chapter quizzes and shared written assignments can be found in your Revel course, which is linked directly to Blackboard, and should be submitted through Blackboard.
 Project assignments and your final are found in Blackboard.
+You will have to create a